womzil/dough/README.md

 Dough may be more commonly known as the backbone of [Slimefun](https://github.com/Slimefun/Slimefun4).

-**Note that this project can be considered abandoned, because Slimefun has been discontinued**
+**:warning: Note that this project can be considered officially abandoned, because Slimefun has been discontinued.
+This is only an unofficial repo with some fixes and updates.**

 ## :page_facing_up: Table of contents
 1. [Getting Started](#mag-getting-started)